-The frequency at which at which bromine itch occurs, increases with age and is uncommon with children.
+In some instances, multiple exposure have lead to the development of eczema.
+The frequency at which bromine itch occurs, increases with age and is uncommon with children.
 As I have indicated above, the main symptom for this condition is itching.

-The pool or spa rash that is associated with this chemical sanitizer, usually becomes apparent in about 12 hours.
+The swimming pool rash that is associated with this chemical pool sanitizer, usually becomes apparent in about 12 hours after exposure to it.

 The ammonia compounds then reacts with the chlorine residual present in the water.

 As a result of this reaction, chloramines are developed.

 The developed chloramines are the cause of the chlorine smell (odor) in the surrounding air of your swimming pool facility.

 Chloramines will also contribute to the overall combined chlorine levels in your swimming pools.
 Consequently, the combined chlorine levels are the caused of irritations to the eyes and mucous membranes of swimming pool users.
 We commonly referred to this condition as burning eyes.